GeorgeGray97/level5-portfolio/submission_point_2.md

 Format - pdf file.
 Filename - `personas.pdf`.
 Save to the `docs` folder.

 *Your personas will be reviewed as part of the SP2 Presentation.
-It is marked at SP5.*
+They are marked at SP5.*

 ---

 ## The brief - User Journeys

-User Journey Mapping - Develop a user journey for each persona.
+User Journey Mapping - **Develop a user journey for each persona**.
 Explore what type of interaction(s) these users might typically have with the site.
 Read the article [When and How to Create Customer Journey Maps](https://www.nngroup.com/articles/customer-journey-mapping/).

 Use the [User Journey template document](../../raw/master/templates/template_user_journey.pptx) we have created from [Paul Boag's article](https://boagworld.com/usability/customer-journey-mapping/).